Here's a rundown of the video resolutions, framerates, fields of view, and Protune options available when shooting video on the GoPro HERO4 Silver.

 The GoPro HERO4 Silver is the middle camera in the HERO4 range.
 The Black is designed as the flagship model and has the most powerful video capabilities.
 The Silver is not quite as full-featured, although it still boasts some impressive features.

-It can still shoot 4K video, although it maxes out at the 15fps framerate.
-For slow motion, it can shoot 720p120 or 480p240.
+The Silver can shoot 4K video, but it maxes out at the 15fps framerate (a standard video framerate for smooth motion is typically within the 24 to 60 fps range).
+For slow-motion video, it can shoot 720p120 or 480p240.
 You can find the full list of the available video modes below.

 These are the video resolutions available on the HERO4 Silver and how they compare to each other.